 It is important that you remain still while images are being acquired during your scan.
 If you move, it can reduce the quality of the images.
 We will make sure that you are as comfortable as possible for the scan, which should minimize the need to move.

-You will receive your report generally within 5-10 business days.
+You will receive your report within 7 days.
 We always do our best to release results earlier.

 We produce a detailed medical report that walks you through your results from head to ankle, identifying any abnormal findings.
 These findings are contextualized to make them easier to understand.
 You will also have access to all of your images.